 The road eastwards out of Bowness is hardly any higher than the water level, and flooding is common.
-By pure luck it’s not long after high tide, as otherwise I could have been wading!
+By pure luck it’s not long after low tide, as otherwise I could have been wading!

 The road soon reaches Port Carlisle.
 This village was originally called Fisher’s Cross, but when the Carlisle Canal was built it was renamed.
 It was a major port for Carlisle, handling both freight and passengers, but when the much bigger Silloth docks was built it lost its trade and closed.
 The remains of the canal and the substantial docks can still be seen.

 A path leads through trees squeezed between the Solway and the old canal, which is a pleasant change from lane-walking, and a lot easier on my feet.
 There is very little left of the canal now, just waterlogged patches and pools amongst the trees.

 The path eventually rejoins the road, and a mile or so later, quite tired after my first walk in a few months, I reach my car.

 This walk was completed on 9th January 2022, and was about 15½ miles long.
 Here’s my annotated map: